 Consider Starting Small.
 An outreach workshop or burn demonstration in a priority area can be a way to begin building relationships with partners and gauging public interest.
 Building with these types of smaller-scale outreach events can provide an opportunity to better understand what location, time of year, organizing partners, and other details will work best before planning an entire festival.

 Advertise, Advertise, Advertise.
 Share your fliers and other marketing materials on social media, websites, mailers, on doors, or anywhere your target audience will see them.
-Be sure to adverise well in advance, and ask all of the partners to share it throughout their networks!
+Be sure to advertise well in advance, and ask all of the partners to share it throughout their networks!

 Evaluate.
 Coordinate with volunteers or organizers to collect evaluation data.
 Incentivize attendees to participate in completing a survey through give-aways or other mechanisms.
 Keep surveys short and only collect relevant information.
 Discuss evaluation data with planning partners after the festival and make appropriate changes to future festivals or events.

 Have a tip for hosting a successful fire festival?
 Want to share photos, news articles, or resources from your fire festival?
-Get in touch with us at email@example.com and we’ll add them to this site!
+Get in touch with us and we’ll add them to this site!